npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Wed, 26 Jun 2024 16:10:29 +0530
 ### [Why is the Congress demanding the Deputy Speaker’s post in Lok Sabha?
 What does history reveal?](https://www.firstpost.com/explainers/congress-deputy-speaker-lok-sabha-history-13786372.html)

-Article found but Couldn't summarize
-After the election of the Speaker of Lok Sabha, all eyes are now on the polls for the Deputy Speaker’s post.
-The Congress is demanding that an opposition MP be given the position based on convention — from 1990 to 2014, this tradition has been followed continuously
+Following the election of Om Birla as Speaker of the Lok Sabha, the focus has shifted to the Deputy Speaker's position.
+The Congress is demanding that an opposition MP be chosen for the role, citing a longstanding convention from 1990 to 2014.

+They argue that this practice should be upheld as the current Lok Sabha acknowledges them as the opposition.
+While the Constitution doesn't mandate an opposition Deputy Speaker,  experts point to Article 93's directive to "as soon as may be" hold the election, suggesting a customary practice exists.

+Past precedents show the position was often held by opposition parties, or allies of the ruling party,  reinforcing the Congress's claim based on convention.

 Wed, 26 Jun 2024 16:00:29 +0530
 ### [Why Finland will get world’s first bird flu vaccination for humans even though it has no cases](https://www.firstpost.com/health/why-finland-will-get-worlds-first-vaccination-for-bird-flu-for-humans-even-though-it-has-no-cases-13786249.html)